FREE Case Review (866) 588-0600

 Is Uterine Cancer Treatable?

-While a diagnosis of uterine cancer can be scary, it is important to know that the disease is curable, especially if it is caught at an early stage.
-Surgery is the most common treatment, but radiation therapy, chemotherapy, and several other therapies may also be used to treat uterine cancer.
+In the opinion of Yale Medicine School, a diagnosis of uterine cancer can be scary, but it is important to know that the disease is curable, especially if it is caught at an early stage.
+Surgery is the most common treatment, but radiation therapy, chemotherapy, and several other therapies may also be used to treat uterine cancer [12].

 Choose our lawyers